Close Banner

 Gluten-free at Disney World - Stir fry chicken from Sunshine Seasons

 This quick-service cafeteria located in the Land pavilion is a haven for anyone with food allergies or on a special diet.
-For those looking for gluten-free items, the Grill is your go-to station, featuring hearty cheeseburger and rotisserie chicken dishes, and salmon with cheese grits for a lighter option.
-A Power Salad is available with or without chicken, and several gluten-free snacks and desserts can also be found here.
+For those looking for gluten-free items, the Grill is your go-to station, featuring hearty Rotisserie Chicken dishes and Wood-Fired Salmon with mashed potatoes and ratatouille for a lighter option.
+Several gluten-free snacks and desserts are also available here, including applesauce, roasted red pepper hummus and cookies.
 Skip the sandwich station, though.
 We highly recommend the Stir-fried Chicken!

 2. Flame Tree Barbecue at Disney’s Animal Kingdom

-Arguably the best quick-service location on Disney property, Flame Tree Barbecue serves up some delicious grub, including smoky and savory ribs, chicken and a pulled pork sandwich (with an allergy-friendly bun).
+Arguably the best quick-service location on Disney property, Flame Tree Barbecue serves up delicious grub, including smoky, savory ribs, chicken and pulled pork.
 Nearly everything on the menu is available gluten-free.
-Classic allergy-friendly desserts such as chocolate chip cookies and brownies are also available at this location.
+Classic allergy-friendly sides and desserts such as fries, chocolate chip cookies and brownies are also available at this location.

 3. Pinocchio’s Village Haus at Magic Kingdom Park